-In short, the common misconceptions revolve around cost, capability, and flexibility.
+DA: In short, the common misconceptions revolve around cost, capability, and flexibility.

 Many have only dealt with a CA to purchase publicly trusted SSL certificates for their web pages.
 Because this is their only reference point, they assume private certificates will have the same per-cert costs as publicly trusted certificates—this isn’t the case.

 Issuing a private certificate with a hosted CA is usually a fraction of the cost of a publicly trusted certificate with that same CA. We almost always get the per-cert cost for private certificates below what our customers were projecting.

 Another common misconception many have is that they won’t be able to accomplish the same goals with a hosted solution.
 For example, you might wonder whether you can automate certificate issuance with a hosted solution.
 Many commercial CAs have tools, like APIs, for automating certificate management.
 Before you choose a commercial CA, check out their platform and tools.